- Stream Deer Lodge: A Tribute To George Jones

 Rev. Peyton did something in 2012 though.
 He figured out the right formula for his music, both recorded and live.
 And his set at Muddy Roots was sheer madness from downbeat.
 It culminated in the crowd throwing handfuls of hay up in the air while Washboard Breezy lit her washboard on fire in a mad scene I will never forget, and neither will drummer Aaron “Cuz” Persinger who has an acute hay allergy and had to rush off the stage after the last song to keep his lungs from collapsing.

 Audio sucks in the video below, but you get the drift.

 11. Lake Street Dive – Workshop Barn – Pickathon

 After seeing them perform at Pickathon’s “Pumphouse”–a small shack isolated in the woods where bands go in and make top notch videos for the site Live & Breathing–I made a vow to catch their set on Sunday at Pickathon’s Workshop Barn.
-Right up there with Thee Oh Sees, Lake Street Dive from Brooklyn was one of the new take-aways for me from 2012 Pickathon.
+Right up there with Thee Oh Sees, Lake Street Dive from Boston was one of the new take-aways for me from 2012 Pickathon.
 Though maybe a little more polished and jazzy for traditional Saving Country Music fare, their style and musicianship was enthralling and made me a fast fan.
 After their last Workshop Barn song, they got the biggest ovation I think I have ever seen for a live performance, possibly ever.
 I was afraid the floor was going to cave in.

 10. Thee Oh Sees – The Galaxy Barn – Pickathon